 Televisions, radios, and kids running around can easily catch our attention.
 What is vaguely distracting for us, though, can be torturous for people with dementia.

-4. Identify yourself
+4. Clearly Identify Yourself

-If they seem especially confused, having another person like an in-home caregiver introduce you can help them feel more comfortable.
+If they seem especially confused, having another person, like an in-home caregiver, introduce you can help them feel more comfortable.

-5. Speak slowly
+5. Speak Slowly

 Run-on sentences and large words can be confusing.
 Try to avoid that if you can.